 According to Sgt Kerry Schmidt of the Ontario Provincial Police, wheel separations happen with very little warning and often soon after they were installed.
 A best practice is to have your fasteners re-tourqued after driving a short distance.

 How Does Wheel Separation Happen?

-According to the MTO, wheel separations occur throughout the year however there is a spike in occurrences during the spring and early summer months.
+According to the MTO, wheel separations in light-duty vehicles are a significant but largely unknown problem in southern Ontario.
+During the spring and early summer months there is a spike in separation occurrences.
 Analysis of reports indicate that most incidents resulted from loose wheel fasteners – the lug nuts or bolts that hold the wheel on the vehicle.

 Furthermore, it was noted that a majority of these incidents in the spring-summer occurred with aluminum wheels.
 This is significant because seasonal tire changes generally involve the installation of aluminum wheels in the spring, while steel wheels (on which winter tires are usually mounted) are most common in the fall.

 Since loose wheel fasteners cause most light-duty vehicle wheel separations, it is important that individuals who are installing wheels follow a few simple safety procedures:

 - INSPECT the wheel before it is installed on the vehicle.
 It is important to check the hub and other components on the vehicle.
 If anything appears damaged or loose, it is recommended that it be assessed by a qualified technician.
 Ensure that the hub, where the wheel will be installed, is clean and free from excessive corrosion.
 Check the centre of the wheel to be installed, where it will mate with the hub, again for dirt and excessive corrosion.